derekdshaw/programming_exercise/design/exercise_design_doc.md

 Functional testing will also be done by hand.

-> NOTE Testing may require a test application that can take a timeout interval and outputs information until the timeout completes.For now process commands will use a set of ping statements.
+> NOTE Testing may require a test application that can take a timeout interval and outputs information until the timeout completes.
+It could also do things like grab memory, eat CPU, etc. For now process commands will use a set of ping statements.
 These take time to execute and can be set using the -n argument to send multiple ping requests.